oeway/bioimage-model-zoo/docs/contribute_models/tutorials.md

 # Tutorial for contributing models
-**Note: only PyTorch and TensorFlow models are supported at the moment.
-We are working on alternative model formats such as ONNX.**

-1. Check that the (1) that your model is supported by the BioImage Model Zoo and (2) it is compatible with at least one of the consumer software.
-Check it [here](https://github.com/bioimage-io/spec-bioimage-io/blob/master/supported_formats_and_operations.md).

-2. Create a model specification file according to the [BioImage.IO Model Resource Description File Specification](https://github.com/bioimage-io/spec-bioimage-io/blob/gh-pages/model_spec_latest.md).
+1. Create a model resource description file (RDF) according to the [BioImage.IO Model Resource Description File Specification](https://github.com/bioimage-io/spec-bioimage-io/blob/gh-pages/model_spec_latest.md).
-   - Each field on the file can be either mandatory or optional.
+   - Each field on the file is either mandatory or optional.
 You can use [our template](https://github.com/bioimage-io/bioimage-io-models/pull/55/files#diff-f6c64be5b9d764d0964654908b2ed4495fccc7624e58e9360bfdc6cef169edbe) to fill in the required information.
-   - [Here is an example](https://github.com/bioimage-io/pytorch-bioimage-io/blob/master/specs/models/unet2d_nuclei_broad/UNet2DNucleiBroad.model.yaml) of a filled configuration YAML file.
+   - [Here is an example](https://github.com/bioimage-io/pytorch-bioimage-io/blob/master/specs/models/unet2d_nuclei_broad/UNet2DNucleiBroad.model.yaml) of a valid model RDF.
 In the Bioimage Model Zoo web page you will also find different examples.
+   - You can validate your model RDF with the `bioimageio validate` command as described [here](https://github.com/bioimage-io/spec-bioimage-io#validate).

-3. In the BioImage Model Zoo web plage, click on `+Upload` and follow the steps:
+2. On bioimage.io, click on `+Upload` and follow the steps:

-   1) Log in to Zenodo and give access to the BioEngine Application.
+   1) Log in to Zenodo and give access to the BioEngine application.
 You will see an automatic message once you are logged in.
 If not, refresh the page.
-   This step needs to be done just for the first time you upload a model.
+   This step needs to be done only for the first time you upload a model.
-   2) Upload the model RDF specification file.
+   2) Upload your model RDF.

    <img src="contribute_models/upload_1.png" align="center" width="1000"/>